 Have you ever been to baby or bridal shower and seen these delicious squares getting snatched up first and wondered how to make easy lemon bars from scratch at home?

-Don't be intimidated by this recipe!
-You've got this!
+Don’t be intimidated by this recipe!
+You’ve got this!
 The shortbread crust for lemon bars is easy to make by hand and the lemon curd is fast and simple.
 These are no-fail lemon bars that even a beginner could easily tackle!

 WHY YOU’LL LOVE THIS RECIPE